Toxic employees - spotting them, managing them and even making the most of them

 No matter how much money this employee is bringing in , their behaviour is costing you money too.
 Creative brilliance doesn’t have to come with a price ticket.
 Many potential employees have this - without the toxic behaviour.
 Don’t get lured into the sense that this is the price you pay for their exceptional work.
 It really isn’t that exceptional.

 The key to dealing with toxic employees is to establish a workplace where it is not tolerated.
 If you can’t weed these people out at interview stage, you need to nip it in the bud as soon as it becomes obvious.
-In the words, don't put up with crap!
+In other words, don't put up with crap!